by Jeff Blakley

 Sometime between 1901 and 1904, Stephen’s wife Cora died, perhaps due to complications from childbirth1 and he moved, with his children, to Modello, now known as Dania, in what was to become Broward County.
 There, he bought 40 acres of land in sections 2 and 3 in township 51 south, range 42 east and 5 lots in the newly platted town of Modello for a little over $6002, which would be about $17,000 in 2017 dollars.
 Stephen was one of the freeholders who signed “a charter calling for Dania’s incorporation.”3 Arriving early, Stephen got in on the ground floor of real estate speculation in the area and made a fortune buying and selling property in the years after 1904.
 A brief mention in the Miami Daily Metropolis on October 26, 1906 read, “Mr. S. M. Alsobrook has purchased the hotel formerly called Wisconsin Hotel and has also bought a large tract of land near Dania.
 Mr. Alsobrook is one of our largest real estate dealers here.”

-The first known mention of Stephen Alsobrook in Homestead appeared in the July 11, 1914 issue of The Miami Metropolis.
-He bought two lots in W. D. Horne’s subdivision from Leonard S. Mowry.
-No doubt, he had been in Homestead earlier than that.
-A few months later, it was reported that S. M. Alsobrook planned to erect a two-story concrete building, 100′ x 100′, on Krome Avenue.4 The ground floor was “to be occupied for store buildings and the upper for a rooming house.”
+The first known mention of Stephen Alsobrook in Homestead appeared in the The Weekly Miami Metropolis on May 31, 1912, when it was noted that he had purchased lots 11, 12 and 17 (37 1/2 acres) of J. U. Free’s homestead for $1,000.4 In 1914, he bought lots 7 and 8 of W. D. Horne’s subdivision from Leonard S. Mowry, Sr.5 A few months later, it was reported that S. M. Alsobrook planned to erect a two-story concrete building, 100′ x 100′, on Krome Avenue.6 The ground floor was “to be occupied for store buildings and the upper for a rooming house.”
 This building likely did not get built, though.
-In 1915, he left his grove in Homestead and returned to his farm in Dania, where he raised Berkshire and Poland China hogs.5 He may have returned to Dania to live, but he did not sell his grove in Homestead because another article in the newspaper stated that grapefruit from his grove was part of a shipment packed by W. D. Horne’s packing house in 1916.
-6
+In 1915, he left his grove in Homestead and returned to his farm in Dania, where he raised Berkshire and Poland China hogs.7 He may have returned to Dania to live, but he did not sell his grove in Homestead because another article in the newspaper stated that grapefruit from his grove was part of a shipment packed by W. D. Horne’s packing house in 1916.
+8

 In July, 1919, Stephen platted Alsobrook’s Addition to Homestead, which is located south of S.W.
 2nd Street, west of the busway.
 It is bordered by J. U. Free’s on the the north and is recorded in book 4 on page 171 of the records of Miami-Dade County.